irahuldubey/Weather-Application/README.md

 ## Warnings :

-App Icons need to fir the default sizes expected by the XCode.
+App Icons need to fit the default sizes expected by the XCode.
 Runs on all iOS Devices

 ## Improvements :